Last updated: March 23, 2021

 AHA - Money or Science?

-Currently, an ambulance service can send one of its employees to a BLS Instructor Course (which requires both the purchase of an online didactic portion from the AHA and attendance at an in person course which requires paying a training center) who can then provide training in CPR for the service’s own EMT’s, paramedics and dispatchers.
-Recently the American Heart Association released it’s new BLS for Prehospital Providers that utilizes its new “blended” educational method.
-One can only assume that since instructor courses in all disciplines and now this new BLS course has been released in this format, that there are more releases to come for ACLS, PALS and Healthcare Provider.
+Currently, an ambulance service can send one of its employees to a BLS Instructor Course (which requires both the purchase of an online didactic portion from the AHA and attendance at an in-person course which requires paying a training center) who can then provide training in CPR for the service’s own EMT’s, paramedics and dispatchers.
+Recently the American Heart Association released its new BLS for Prehospital Providers that utilize its new “blended” educational method.
+One can only assume that since this new BLS Course has been released in this format, there are more releases to come for ACLS, PALS and Healthcare Providers.

 So let’s take a look at what this means for the average ambulance service with 50 employees.
 Currently, if you are teaching members of your own EMS service, books can be purchased to share among employees.
 If the challenge format is utilized, each paramedic completes the written examination and then demonstrates his/her skills in front of a BLS instructor in order to receive their certification.
 If this format is not utilized, a course directed by an instructor takes approximately 4 hours to complete.
 Using an average of $20.00/hour (generous average) for each EMT and paramedic, this form costs the average service $4,244.00 every two years.

 $20.00/hr x 4 = $80.00 x 50 employees = $4000.00 2.00 x 50 for Certification Cards = $100.00 $12.00 x 12 for books that are reused – $144.00